 You Gotta Know These Chemical Elements

 - Hydrogen (atomic symbol H, atomic number 1) is the first element on the periodic table and, by far, the most common element in the Universe.
 In addition to the main isotope (also called protium), there are two other significant isotopes of hydrogen: deuterium (2H or D), which has one neutron, and tritium (3H or T), which has two neutrons.
-It naturally exists as a diatomic gas (H2), which was discovered by British chemist Henry Cavendish.
-Hydrogen is highly flammable when exposed to high temperatures or electric current; a notable example of this was the Hindenburg disaster.
-It can react with nonmetals by losing an electron to form the H+ ion, or react with metals to form the hydride ion H–.
+It naturally exists as a diatomic gas (H2), which was discovered by the British chemist Henry Cavendish.
+Hydrogen is highly flammable when exposed to high temperatures or electric current, a fact demonstrated by the Hindenburg disaster.
+It can react with nonmetals by losing an electron to form the H+ ion, or react with metals to form the hydride ion, H–.

 - Helium (He, 2) is the lightest noble gas and the second most abundant element in the Universe (after hydrogen).
 Discovered by Sir William Ramsey, Pierre Janssen, and Norman Lockyer, it has two stable isotopes, helium-3 and helium-4, with helium-4 by far the more common.
 Because of their different quantum properties (the helium-3 nucleus is a fermion, while the helium-4 nucleus is a boson), the isotopes of helium actually have significantly different physical properties.
 Helium-4 can exist in a zero-viscosity state known as superfluidity when its temperature drops below the lambda point.
 Helium has the lowest boiling point of any element; liquid helium is used for devices that need intense cooling, such as MRI machines.
 Most helium on Earth results from radioactive decay, since the helium nucleus is equivalent to an alpha particle.